isomerpages/spf-srsc/_news-and-media/Awards/Singapore Road Safety Awards.md

 d.
 Motorcycle Fleet;

 (II)  For Point-to-point transport services (Taxi companies, Grab, Gojek, Tada Mobility) may nominate up to 3 taxi drivers or drivers using their application platform.
 The drivers should be active and been in P2P transport service for 2 years or more.
-Companies should nominate drivers who are on the road for at least an average of 24 hours a week.
+Companies should nominate drivers who are on the road for at least an average of 20 hours a week.
+Nominated drivers should have no accident and violation record in the assessment period.

             (III) Public Bus Companies may nominate up to 5 bus captains for the awards.